hemanzur/pySpikeSorter/README.md

 * Klustakwik
 * pytables

-In __ubuntu__ you can do:
+In Debian based linux distributions i.e.**ubuntu** you can do:

     sudo apt-get install python-numpy python-scipy python-tables python-guidata

-In Windows it is recomemnded to install a python bundle, for example [PythonXY](https://code.google.com/p/pythonxy/)
+In **Windows** it is recomemnded to install a python bundle, for example [PythonXY](https://code.google.com/p/pythonxy/) Under **MacOS** it is recommended to install the enthought package, which bundles all the requirements

 Tutorial:
 Video Tutorial